QuentinRa/blog.quentinra.dev/cyber/server/database/index.md

 <div class="row row-cols-md-2"><div>

 There are many scenarios in which a hacker will find a SQL injection.
-The example above was a **Union-based SQL Injection**.
+The example above was a **Union-based SQLi**.

 <table class="table table-bordered table-striped border-dark"><thead>